Sanjeevvisuu/travel-booking/README.md

    boto3,django-storages
    add 'storages', - in settings - installed apps
 4) create a bucket:
-    - make it public and create a ploicy to give full acccess to  work in public {
+    - make it private and create a ploicy to give full acccess to it {
         "Version": "2012-10-17",
         "Statement": [